instayu/html-5-calander/YUI-3.15.0-Change-History-Rollup.md

 [#1605]: https://github.com/yui/yui3/issues/1605
 [#1460]: https://github.com/yui/yui3/issues/1460

+## Event Infrastructure Change History

+* Added support for W3C Pointer events in the `tap` event.
+This fixes an issue in IE11 where the `type` of pointer event objects was changed from `MSPointerDown` to `pointerdown` to comply with their proposed W3C standard.

+## Event Simulate Change History

+* Whitelisted W3C Pointer events for simulation.

 ## Graphics Change History

 * [#1543][] Parse rgba value into color string and opacity value for vml fill and stroke.